921abdullah/Yolov5s-v8s/README.md

 After thorough examination and analysis, it can be conclusively stated that **YOLOv8 exhibits superior performance compared to YOLOv5** in the task of object detection within images.
 Key observations include:

 - YOLOv8's improved architecture plays a crucial role in enhancing its object detection capabilities.
-- YOLOv8 achieves higher accuracy compared to YOLOv5.
+- YOLOv8 achieves higher accuracy (with increase in computation time) compared to YOLOv5 .
-- While both models may have similar efficiency in terms of training and inference times, YOLOv8's superior accuracy solidifies its position as the preferred choice for object detection tasks.
+- It can be concluded that YOLOv8's superior accuracy solidifies its position as the preferred choice for object detection tasks.